vuejs/awesome-vue/README.md

 - [Vuido](https://github.com/mimecorg/vuido) A framework for creating native desktop applications.
 It can run on Windows, OS X and Linux, using native GUI components.
 - [YouGet](https://github.com/ahmetzeybek/YouGet) YouTube Video/Audio/Subtitle Downloader + Cutter
 - [Vue Pug Stylus](https://github.com/wesssel/vue-pug-stylus) Vue + Pug + Stylus boilerplate 💚 🐶 🖌
+- [Crypto News](https://github.com/Bartozzz/crypto-news) allows you to convert cryptocurrencies, view latest news and exchange rates for each ICO – all the data from the world of cryptocurrencies in one place.

 ### Commercial Products